 This form is required for all years combined.

-QSR002 balance sheet and QAD230 detailed asset listing must agree by asset category

-For each syndicate level return, it is essential in the case of each category of asset reported on QSR002, that the amount reported on QSR002 column C agrees exactly with the total for the relevant category of asset reported on QAD230 as identified by CIC code on that form, by reference to the allocation of CIC codes as set out in the instructions for QSR002.
-The playback summary QAD230s, which is the summary of QAD230 by each asset category, can be used to reconcile between QSR002 and QAD230 and total Solvency II amount must agree between two forms.
+The assets reported in the QAD230 should be aligned to the assets reported in the IR.06.02.
+The playback summary QAD230s, which is the summary of QAD230 by each asset category, can be used to reconcile between IR.02.01 and QAD230 and total Solvency II amount must agree between two forms.
 The reconciliation must be done at each syndicate level return, not at managing agent level.
-Agents will be required to resubmit both QSR and QAD where this is not the case.

 This template contains an item-by-item list of assets held directly by the syndicate (i.e. not on a look-through basis), classifiable as asset categories 0 to 9.
 In case of unit-linked and index-linked products managed by the syndicate, the assets to be reported are also only the ones covered by asset categories 0 to 9, e.g. recoverables and liabilities related to these products should not be reported.
 The following exceptions apply (EIOPA cell references are reflected in Lloyd’s QAD form specifications document):